FaridArbai/KeyBook/README.md

-# Latchword
+# D-Trust Messaging
-The first open source cross-platform messaging app with a non trust-based security mechanism.
+The first open source cross-platform messaging app with a decentralized trust mechanism